Queries & conditional expressions support 6 basic comparison operators:

 There is a further special case:

 - never.
-No date - earlier or later than any real date.
+No date, and treated as earlier or later than any real date.

 Day placeholders Sunday, Monday, etc., may be used.
 Tinderbox recognises the day of the week (in English, currently) and interprets it as the day after today with that week day.
 Thus on Sunday June 1, the date "Sunday" refers to Sunday, June 8.